10 FREE Film Grains for Video Editors

-11. After Effects
+Bonus #1: After Effects

-Be warned, the “Add Grain” effect in After Effects takes a toll on your computer so be prepared to wait for long rendering times if you use this effect.
+Be warned, the “Add Grain” effect in After Effects takes a toll on your computer, so be prepared to wait for long rendering times if you use this effect.
 You can download a free trial of After Effects from Adobe’s website.

-Bonus: Authentic Film Grain
+Bonus #2: Authentic Film Grain

 If you want to add natural film grain to your project, check out Emulsion—a collection of 4K film overlays from RocketStock.

 Cover image via jakkapan.